JetBrains/resharper-devguide/topics/Extensions/Plugins/Testing/TestEnvironment.md

 }
 ```

 This is all that is necessary to create a ReSharper test environment based on the files in the output folder.
-The ReSharper test environment will scan all of the files in the output folder looking for components to load via the [Component Model](Platform_ComponentModel.md), which means that the plugin does not need to be installed into this in-memory ReSharper instance (it still needs to be [installed into an interactive instance](InitialInstallation.md) for manual testing).
+The ReSharper test environment will scan all of the files in the output folder looking for components to load via the [Component Model](Platform_ComponentModel.md), which means that the plugin does not need to be installed into this in-memory ReSharper instance.

 ## Zones